-This team has developed meaningful audit tools based on GEO Corporate and Divisional policies and our government partners’ policies and standards.
-Using those tools, a team of Compliance-led auditors travels to facilities across the country, conducting 3-4 day annual reviews using a team of 3-8 subject matter experts and reviewing all standards applicable to each specific facility or site.
+The Contract Compliance team has developed meaningful audit tools based on GEO's Corporate and Divisional policies and our government partners’ policies and standards.
+Using those tools, a team auditors travel to facilities across the country, conducting 3-4 day annual reviews using a team of 3-8 operational, subject matter experts and reviewing all standards applicable to each specific facility or site.
 This annual review is conducted at all GEO facilities every year.
-In addition, a follow-up review is conducted within 4-6 months of the annual review at each of our U.S. Corrections/Detention facilities.
+In addition, follow-up reviews are performed as well.
 Findings from government-conducted audits or monitoring are also monitored and tracked for sustained compliance.
-The department has two Directors specializing in areas that cross divisions:

-Each year, the Compliance Department holds an annual Quality Assurance Conference for GEO compliance professionals.
-Compliance and Quality Assurance Administrators from all GEO Corrections and Detention, Reentry Services and Youth Services facilities travel to GEO’s Corporate Headquarters in Boca Raton for a week of intensive training.
+Compliance and Quality Assurance Administrators from all GEO Secure Services and Reentry Services facilities travel to GEO’s Corporate Headquarters for a week of intensive training.